ChorusOne/chorus-one-sdk/book/build-your-staking-dapp/ethereum/overview.md

 // Prepare the transaction and estimate the gas fees const request = await walletClient.prepareTransactionRequest(tx)

-// Sign and send the transaction const hash = await walletClient.sendTransaction(request)
+// Sign and broadcast the transaction const hash = await walletClient.sendTransaction(request)
 ```